 GST Impact on Cars and Spare Parts Industry in India

-The automobile Industry is coping up with the GST regime as the government is very cautious particularly for this sector.
+The automobile industry is coping up with the GST regime as the government is very cautious, particularly for this sector.
 The industry of automobiles is tremendously big which tackles the manufacturing of a very large chunk of cars and bikes every year.
-The population across the nation is also the major factor of this turbulence as it constantly seeks for dynamic technology and newer models.
-The GST subsumes almost all the taxes under its ambit like excise, VAT, sales tax, road tax, motor vehicle tax, registration duty which will further benefit the procedural ways of the automobile industry.
+The population across the nation is also a major factor in this turbulence as it constantly seeks for dynamic technology and newer models.

 The GST or Goods and Services Tax Bill was introduced to create a uniform tax structure throughout the country.
 It replaced several cascading taxes levied by the state and central governments.
-Here we will talk about GST rate applicable to cars in India, so before making a move just take a ride of this article.
-The applicable GST rate on car’s price is determined based on its classification and its fuel type
+Here we will talk about the GST rate applicable to cars in India, so before making a move just take a ride of this article.
+The applicable GST rate on a car’s price is determined based on its classification and its fuel type

 Latest Update in Automobile Sector Under GST